Is Poor Posture Bad for my Health?

 - less flexibility

 Most people will generally lose some height as they grow older, simply because the discs between the vertebrae of your spine will become compressed.
-However, this situation can be worsened considerably by poor posture, and it will also contribute to your level of pain and discomfort in the process.
-Just remember that it’s never too late to alter your posture, and to get it close to normal with the help of a skilled chiropractor.
+However, this situation can be worsened considerably by poor posture, and it will also contribute to your level of health, pain and discomfort in the process.
+Just remember that it’s never too late to alter your posture, and to get it close to normal with the help of a skilled spinal correction chiropractor.

 Benefits of chiropractic care